vitoo/vontar-x3-armbian/README.md

 For other devices, you can again fin your corresponding files [here](https://github.com/ophub/amlogic-s9xxx-armbian/blob/main/build-armbian/armbian-files/common-files/etc/model_database.conf).
 If your device is not listed inside, you can try one dtb file that has same CPU, RAM memory, and same ethernet speed

-In extlinux dir, copy extlinux.conf.bak to extlinux.conf
+In extlinux/ dir, copy extlinux.conf.bak to extlinux.conf

-Then edit the fdt line, for example :
+Then edit the fdt line with the correct dtb file, for example :

     fdt /dtb/amlogic/meson-sm1-hk1box-vontar-x3.dtb

-Do the same in uEnv.txt (i am not sure of this, but just in case)
+Do the same in uEnv.txt (i am not sure if it is need, but just in case)

 ## Boot on the sd card